logo

 Before you get divorced, you must make sure you meet the requirements.
 The good news is that Tennessee’s requirements are straightforward and easy for most people to meet.

 The main one is that you or your spouse must have lived in this state for at least six months before you file.
 If you can prove this, you can file your case immediately, since this state doesn’t require you and your spouse to live separately before filing.
-However, you must wait 60 days after filing to finalize the divorce, or 90 if you have minor children.
+However, you must wait 60 days after filing to finalize the divorce process, or 90 if you have minor children.

 The next step is to determine if you’ll initiate a no-fault-based divorce or use one of the many grounds for divorce.
-This state allows you to choose either, so talk to your attorney about the right option.
+This state allows you to choose either, so talk to your Nashville divorce attorney about the right option.

 There are two no-fault options.
 One is declaring irreconcilable differences.
 As long as you both agree that you’re divorcing due to marital issues you cannot overcome, this no-fault option is usually preferred since you don’t have to prove why you’re divorcing.